lbrabbit/CC-Cert-Assignment/Assignment03/readme.md

-The directory contains an updated version from a [sample presentation](https://www.slideshare.net/lbrabbit/open-data-and-creative-commons) that I used to introduce CC to others.
+The directory contains an updated version from a [sample presentation](https://www.slideshare.net/lbrabbit/open-data-and-creative-commons) that I commonly use to introduce CC to others.